Sumit217/spell/.ipynb_checkpoints/README-checkpoint.md

 5. we could improve the implementation by making it much faster, without changing the results.
 We could re-implement in a compiled language rather than an interpreted one.
 We could cache the results of computations so that we don't have to repeat them multiple times.

+####

+There are other methods such as using bi-directional lstm and seqtoseq based models which gives much better results although require both time and resources(data and computational) will be the next trials to justify the point no. 4 above.